noreenanwar/STF-module/README.md

 </div>

 ## Introduction

-STF module is the Fusion Module for Improving Video Object Detection a part of the [OpenMMLab](https://openmmlab.com/) project.
+STF module is the Fusion Module for Improving Video Object Detection is a part of the [OpenMMLab](https://openmmlab.com/) project.

 The main branch works with **PyTorch 1.8+**.